Knowledge Popularization

 Basic Workflow:

-Knowledge Base Preprocessing Stage
+Knowledge Base Preprocessing Phase

-Query Processing Stage
+Query Processing Phase

-Retrieve similar content from the vector database
+Retrieve similar content from the vector database.

-Provide retrieved context to the LLM
+Provide the retrieved relevant content as context to the LLM.

 What is MCP (Model Context Protocol)?